 - Stylish entertainment, cabarets and popular classical interludes

 - Informative guest speakers and arts & crafts (cruises of 5 nights or more)

 - Wide range of leisure facilities to enrich your time on board

 - Porterage of luggage from port to cabin

 - Port Taxes/government charges

-At Cruise & Maritime Voyages, we recognize the importance of offering a very high standard of evening entertainment brought to you by our experienced Cruise Directors and entertainment hosts.
+On this cruise, TravelKatz recognizes the importance of offering a very high standard of evening entertainment brought to you by our experienced cruise directors and entertainment hosts.
 It is their aim to ensure that you have an unforgettable cruise holiday and present a truly wonderful and varied entertainment program.
 With ‘big show’ productions, guest acts, cabarets and classical interludes, there’s something for everyone on board.